JArthurJohnston/JmonkeyTutorials_In_JRuby/README.md

 4. Extract the jMonkeyEngine3.jar file from the zip and put it in the 'lib' folder you created.
 5. Enjoy using jMonkey in ruby!

+## Usage

+Open up your preffered terminal or command promt and navigate to the 'Source' directory where you extracted this repo.
+Each file is a stand-alone script.
+So all you have to do is run any of the 'hello' scripts.
+You can do this by executing jruby <script_name>.rb in your command prompt.

+Once youve run a script you will see the basic jMonkey splash screen.
+Choose the settings you want and continue to run the program.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/JArthurJohnston/Parser.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.